What Is the Cause of Sinus Infection?

 You can use several strategies to clear up congestion and relieve pressure quickly.
 Some of the most common remedies are:

 - Steam and moisture: Breathe hot steam through your nose for 10 to 15 minutes, three to four times a day.
-Place a cool mist humidifier in your bedroom to moisturize your nasal tissue while you sleep.
+Place a cool mist humidifier in your bedroom to moisturize your nasal passages while you sleep.

 If your sinus infection is severe, consult your healthcare provider on the best treatment options, including whether antibiotics or other interventions are necessary.